m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 ```

 <small>(In real life I would probably implement these getters as traits
-and use them to make my code generic to the concrete object type, but that's not relevant to the example)
+and use them to make code generic to the concrete object type, but that's not relevant to the example)
 </small>

+Depending on how many object types there are and how much of a concern performance is,
-There's a good chance something like this is already flexible enough to support your entire game without much trouble.
+this may well be flexible enough to support an entire game.
 Check out [this post by Mason Remaley][way-of-rhea] for a more detailed description of such a system, as implemented in the game Way of Rhea.
-This approach is dead simple and has some genuine advantages over other systems (simplicity in itself is a big one!),
+This approach is dead simple and has some genuine advantages over other models (simplicity in itself is a big one!),
-but also some notable inefficiencies.
-We'll talk about them later when comparing back to this.
+but is not quite as efficient as we might like.
+We'll talk about why in a minute.

 # Attempt 1: Generic ECS